 When you watch international football or other countries it is normally very clear how each nation like to set up and play their football.

-We have England who favours a more physical, direct and fast-paced style of football that doesn’t really feature any pattern to the play and has many turnovers (when a player loses possession of the ball).
-The problem we find with this approach is that there is very little focus on ball retention and when a team eventually comes up against a side who are better on the ball they tend to find it difficult.
-This style of play is very reliant on physicality and the speed of players.
+We have England who favors a more physical, direct and fast-paced style of football that doesn’t really feature any pattern to the play and has many turnovers (when a player loses possession of the ball).
+The problem we find with this approach is that there is very little focus on ball retention and when a team eventually comes up against a side who is better on the ball they tend to find it difficult.
+This style of play is very reliant on the physicality and the speed of players.
 Very little focus is given to players who have high levels of skill and game intelligence as these types of players tend to get bypassed in the game as the long ball over the top is the choice of play missing out the architects of the game.

 Currently, there has been a big push for sides in England to take a leaf out of our European counterparts and encourage a more possession-based style of football.
 This has resulted in an overhaul of the coach education system in England with courses that have a bigger focus on young players playing through the thirds.

-Despite this being a step in the right direction for our national game we still find many youth coaches at grassroots level opting for the more ‘traditional’ style of play that this country has been used to for many years now.
-The more physical and faster you are the better your chances are succeeding at this level because ‘fight ball’ is more favourable than our kids trying to play the game properly.
+Despite this being a step in the right direction for our national game we still find many youth coaches at the grassroots level opting for the more ‘traditional’ style of play that this country has been used to for many years now.
+The more physical and faster you are the better your chances are succeeding at this level because ‘fight ball’ is more favorable than our kids trying to play the game properly.

 Instead of encouraging our kids to learn from their mistakes we make an ‘example’ of them for making a mistake.
-Parents shouting instructions from the sidelines encouraging simplistic football with chants such as “get rid of it” and “stop trying to be Messi and pass it” only add to the problem and place fear in our kids game.
+Parents shouting instructions from the sidelines encouraging simplistic football with chants such as “get rid of it” and “stop trying to be Messi and pass it” only add to the problem and place fear in our kid’s game.

 Different Styles of Play!